mwolson/emacs-shared/README.md

 ### (Mac OS X only) Update man database

-After installing new packges, the `M-x man` command might not list the new manpages for those packages.
-The `whatis` DB used by `man` gets updated weekly.
-Further, any manpages for programs that are part of the XCode Commandline Tools will never get installed.
-To make this happen, run the following:
+After installing new packages, the `M-x man` command might not list the new manpages for those packages, because the `whatis` DB used by `man` gets updated weekly via a cron job.
+Further, any manpages for programs that are part of the XCode Commandline Tools will never get installed because the cron job inexplicably excludes them.
+To make force them to be generated, run the following:

 ``` sh
 sudo /etc/periodic/weekly/320.whatis